Tampin (town): Tampin District Health Clinic

+Police station

+The main police station responsible for the town is the Tampin Police Station, which sits on a 2.012 acre site at Jalan Besar Tampin.
+It also serves the Tampin District Police Headquarters, in which the police stations in Tampin, Gemencheh, Gemas, and Air Kuning Selatan are under its command.
+The police station was built in 1932, but police presence has been established in Tampin before that.
+The Tampin Police Station currently has a manpower of 388 policemen as of 2022.

+The police also has two office buildings located at the intersection in front of Kampung Baru Tampin, separate from the main police station at Jalan Besar Tampin.
+It houses the traffic police, commercial crime, and narcotics divisions of the Tampin Police Station.
+The two buildings were initially built in the late 1970s to serve as police living quarters, but were abandoned in the late 1990s.
+The buildings were then refurbished again in the 2000s to serve as administrative offices for the police.

 Transport

+Raod link

 Tampin is well served by the Malaysian transport system.
 By car it is accessible by either North–South Expressway using the Simpang Ampat exit in neighbouring Malacca, or using Federal Route 1 which connects Tampin to Seremban and Johor Bahru.
 This town is also linked to Alor Gajah and Malacca City via Federal Route 61.
 Tampin is also the southern end of Federal Route 9 which begins in Karak in the east coast state of Pahang.
 Motorists from Malacca are thus able to access the East Coast Expressway to get to Kuantan or Kuala Terengganu while bypassing Kuala Lumpur.

+Railway

-In terms of public transport, Tampin is served by the KTMB.
-In fact, Gemas, which is part of Tampin district, is the meeting point of West Malaysia's eastern and western railway lines.
+In terms of public transport, Tampin is served by the KTMB railway since 1905.
+In fact, Gemas, which is part of Tampin district, is the meeting point of Peninsular Malaysia's eastern and western railway lines.
 The Pulau Sebang/Tampin railway station is in Pulau Sebang, which is on the Malaccan side, about 1 kilometer from the town centre.

-Furthermore, since Malacca City does not have a railway station, people living in Malacca normally have to travel to the station in order to get on a train.
-There was a track from Pulau Sebang to Malacca City before World War II but it was dismantled by the Japanese Imperial Army during the war for the construction of the infamous Burmese Death Railway.
+Since Malacca City does not has a railway station, people living in Malacca normally have to travel to this station in order to get on a train.
+There was a brach line from Pulau Sebang to Malacca City before World War II, but it was dismantled by the Japanese Imperial Army during the war for the construction of the infamous Burmese Death Railway.
+It was never rebuilt.